albanpuech/risky-biscuits-project/README.md

   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/abv_all_bears.png?raw=true" width="200" title="Distribution of the number of reviews for the beers having an average rating of more than 4">
 </p>

-As shown on the boxplot, the rated beers are centred around a mean ABV of 7.00 and half are contained in the [5.4 ; 8.0] range.
+As shown on the boxplot, the rated beers are centered around a mean ABV of 7.00, and half are contained in the [5.4;8.0] range.
 We want to know how this distribution differs in the different climate categories.
 When testing the difference in mean ABV for each climate, the results are not significant.
 Therefore, we group the beers by general beer type and climate.
 This uses the same mapping as before.

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/assets/95092676/5c94d2f5-e246-46d0-862b-04721335acdb raw=true" width="800" title="Distribution of the number of reviews for the beers having an average rating of more than 4">
 </p>

-TEXT ANALYSING BOXPLOTS
+INTERPRETATION

 First, we compare the popularity and preference of the beers in the different climate conditions based on their ABV.
 From the grouped beers, we find the three most liked beer styles and the three most reviewed.